Tuesday, March 10, 2009

 A corned beef is beef that has been pickled or cured.
 The word "corn" comes from an Old English usage that refers to a process that dry-cured meat in the days before refrigeration by packing them in coarse salt pellets, or “corns” of salt.
 "Corn" describes the size and shape of the coarse rock salt that is traditionally used for brining because it resembled a kernel of grain.
 If you live in the UK, this would be a Corned Silverside or "salt beef".

-Cooked in a regular pot, a corned beef will need about 4 hours before its tender enough to eat.
-In the pressure cooker, this is reduced to about 50 to 60 minutes for meat that is fork tender.
+Cooked in a regular pot, a corned beef takes about 4 hours, but in the pressure cooker, the cooking time is cut down to only about 50 minutes.
 Corned beef can be cooked a day in advance, refrigerated, and reheated by steaming in the pressure cooker for about 6-8 minutes.
-Rather than interupt the cooking process to add the vegetables, I prefer to fully cook the brisket in Guinness stout to add flavor, and because it sure goes good with corned beef sandwiches the next day.
+A corned beef is usually boiled to draw out the salt and fat, you can use water, but I like Guinness stout to add flavor... and because it sure goes good with a big corned beef sandwich the next day.

-You can stretch your food dollar by buying a smaller corned beef and adding a wider assortment of root vegetables.
-Consider using rutabagas, turnips, parsnips, sweet potatoes and onions, all of these are delicious and the leftovers can be mixed and mashed for a new dish, Dutch Whip... anyone want the recipe?
-Or make potato farl, colcannon, Irish champ.
+You can stretch your food dollar by buying a smaller corned beef and adding a wider assortment of root vegetables such as rutabagas, turnips, parsnips, sweet potatoes and onions.
+You also switch from cabbage to kale or Brussels sprouts.
+The leftovers can be mixed and mashed for new dishes like Dutch Whip, or make Irish Potato Farl, Colcannon, Irish Champ, or Kale Colcannon.

 Step One: The Meat